 Selection Timeline and Process

-The Advanced EMT and Advanced Life Skills courses are scheduled to begin in September; selection of candidates will be made in as soon as practical.
+The Advanced EMT classes are scheduled to begin in January and again in September.
+The Advanced Life Skills courses are scheduled to begin in September.
+Selection of candidates will be made in as soon as practical.